-Section ADV: Descendants of Edward Pendleton
+Section AHA: Descendants of Edward Pendleton

 David Thaler